med-08/Neuro-Symphony/README.md

 How It Works!

 -Brain-Computer Interface (BCI): The system utilizes non-invasive EEG headsets to monitor brain activity.
 These devices capture neural signals which reflect the user’s emotional and cognitive states.

 -AI Interpretation: Advanced AI algorithms analyze the captured brainwave patterns to detect emotional states such as relaxation, stress, and creativity.
 This analysis allows the system to understand the user's current mental state.

 -Music Generation: Based on the AI's interpretation of the brainwave data, the system generates a unique musical composition in real-time.
 This involves creating melodies, harmonies, and rhythms that resonate with the user’s emotional and cognitive states.

 -Immersive Experience:The music is delivered through high-quality headphones or an immersive sound system, creating a surround sound experience that enhances the user’s engagement and enjoyment.

 Prototype Implementation

 Simulated EEG Data Generation: Utilizes random decimal numbers between 0 and 1 to simulate EEG data.
 Demonstrates real-time visualization of simulated brainwave activity using Chart.js.

 Music Playback Integration: Integrates with pre-recorded music files ('relaxed_music.mp3' and 'stressed_music.mp3').
 Allows dynamic playback control based on simulated mood analysis.

 User Interface: Provides interactive controls to start, stop, pause, and reset music sessions.
 Displays simulated EEG data and mood analysis to the user at intervals of 8 seconds.

+Neuro-Symphony provides a form of personalized music therapy by adapting the music to the user’s emotional state, helping to reduce stress, anxiety, and depression.
+Users can create a relaxing atmosphere or enhance their focus during work or study sessions, leveraging the real-time adaptive nature of the system.
+The project integrates neuroscience, AI, and music in a way that breaks traditional boundaries, creating a new approach to personalized therapy and creative enhancement.